-- Information available to RPA at the time of preparation of this report, - Assumptions, conditions, and qualifications as set forth in this report, and - Data, reports, and other information supplied by Alexco and other third party sources.
+- Information available to RPA at the time of preparation of this report, and - Assumptions, conditions, and qualifications as set forth in this report

 For the purpose of this report, RPA has relied on ownership information provided by Alexco.

 RPA has relied on Alexco for guidance on applicable taxes, royalties, and other government levies or interests, applicable to revenue or income from the Project.